tomayac/blogccasion/posts/2021/ruby-html-footnotes.md

 manage to get it to work such that footnote texts open inline, floating right under the footnote and not affecting the surrounding paragraph text, your help would be very welcome.
-I also still need to look into supporting printable footnotes.
+I also still need to look into supporting printable footnotes and fixing the RSS feed.
 If you are interested, you can reach me and [discuss this idea on Twitter](https://twitter.com/search?q=from%3A%40tomayac%20url%3Ahttps%3A%2F%2Fblog.tomayac.com%2F2021%2F01%2F24%2Fruby-html-footnotes%2F&src=typed_query&f=live).

 ## Demo